jezreelbarbosa/Movies/README.md

 # Movies
-An app to show movies info from TMDB API using Clean Architecture, MVP-C, View Code, Unit Tests and SPM
+An app to show movies info from TMDB API using VIP architecture, VIP-C, View Code, Unit Tests and SPM